-The FY25 budget reconciliation bill poses a grave threat to the lung health of millions of Americans: this bill will make people sicker while also taking away the healthcare they need.
-The devastating cuts included in this bill would terminate healthcare coverage for at least 15 million people while also worsening air quality for people across the country.
+The House-passed FY25 budget reconciliation bill poses a grave threat to the lung health of millions of Americans: this bill will make people sicker while also taking away the healthcare they need.
+The devastating cuts included in this bill would terminate healthcare coverage for at least 16 million people while also worsening air quality for people across the country.
 For months, the American Lung Association has urged Congress to protect Medicaid and clean air investments through the reconciliation process.
-This bill does the exact opposite, and that is why the American Lung Association strongly opposes this legislation and urges Members to vote against its passage.
+The House bill does the exact opposite, and that is why the American Lung Association strongly opposes this legislation and urges Members to remove these cuts as it considers the bill.